ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 ## Introduction

-In this post we will cover following topics:
+This post covers the following topics:

 - Introduction to infrastructure as code
 - Pulumi